May 16-20, 2018

 Please check all personal and class information carefully.
 If there are any errors, contact the University of Missouri Fire and Rescue Training Institute as soon as possible.
 If all information is correct, bring your packet with you and report directly to your scheduled class.
 If you have not received confirmation within two weeks of registering, please contact (573) 882-4735 or (800) 869-3476.

-Lunch will be provided for all participants for each full day that they are in class on the University of Missouri campus.
+Lunch will be provided for all participants for each full day that they are in class.

 Breakfast and dinner arrangements are not provided and are the responsibility of each individual.